crawlwp/mihdan-index-now/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-IndexNow is a small WordPress Plugin for quickly notifying search engines whenever their website content is created, updated, or deleted.
+IndexNow is a small SEO WordPress Plugin for quickly notifying search engines whenever their website content is created, updated, or deleted.

 == Description ==

-IndexNow is a small WordPress Plugin for quickly notifying search engines whenever their website content is created, updated, or deleted.
+IndexNow is a small SEO WordPress Plugin for quickly notifying search engines whenever their website content is created, updated, or deleted.

-Improve your rankings by taking control of the crawling and indexing process, so search engines know what to focus on!
+Improve your SEO rankings by taking control of the crawling and indexing process, so search engines know what to focus on!

 Once installed, it detects pages/terms creation/update/deletion in WordPress and automatically submits the URLs in the background via IndexNow, Google API, Bing API, and Yandex API protocols.